doiken23/doiken23/README.md

 I'm Kento Doi, a PhD student at the University of Tokyo, RA at AIST.
 I'm interested in computer vision and machine learning.

 - 👁‍🗨 I'm currently working on change detection/captioning projects
-- 🥺 Python / git / Vim / LaTex / Markdown
+- 💻 Python / git / Vim / LaTex / Markdown
 - ⌨️ I'm enjoying [AtCoder](https://atcoder.jp/users/doiken)
 - 🤸‍♂️ I was a gymnast when I was an undergraduate
-- 📕💿 I like Japanese manga and HIP HOP music

 ### Publications